Using Treehouse Schoolhouse Nature Study in Your Co-op

 • This curriculum works for a wide variety of ages and is easy to scaffold both up or down levels

-• The curriculum is fairly open and go (if you gather the books and any materials for the activity, you are set)
+• The curriculum is open and go (if you gather the books and any materials for the activity, you are set)

-Those bullet points are actually how I pitched this curriculum to our group of homeschooling moms.
+This is how I pitched this curriculum to our group of homeschooling moms.
 I shared my own passion and comfort level with the curriculum, and they took a look at the manual (I brought mine to our mothers’ meeting), and it was game on!

 Our co-op meets weekly, so I looked at how many weeks we had from our first meeting til our next break and decided which topics we would cover.
-Something to note is that you might not have time to cover every week of Treehouse Schoolhouse Nature Study in your co-op, this just means you have more for the following year!
+Something to note is that you might not have time to cover every week of Treehouse Nature Study in your co-op, this just means you have more for the following year!
 Also, we weren’t timid about moving weeks around.
 That is part of the beauty of this type of curriculum, we were able to make it fit our local geography, seasons, and field trips.

 After choosing the topics for all the weeks we would have co-op in one semester, our leadership team looked at which components of the curriculum we would use in our co-op weekly.
 We chose the following: